 If you have suffered further injury because your doctor missed signs that a wound was becoming infected after surgery, contact Atlanta failure to treat infection lawyer ReShea Balams.
 ReShea Balams represents patients who have suffered from sepsis, gangrene and other conditions stemming from an untreated post-surgical infection, and helps them get the recovery they deserve.

-Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+Contact The Balams Firm today at (404) 445-2005 to schedule a free consultation.
 ReShea Balams represents clients throughout the Atlanta area, including in Johns Creek, Lawrenceville, Sandy Springs, College Park, Roswell, Norcross, Duluth, Smyrna, Brookhaven, Alpharetta, Dunwoody, Milton, Decatur and anywhere in Fulton, Clayton, DeKalb, Gwinnett or Cobb Counties.

 Any time during a surgery when an instrument pierces the skin, the human body's natural protection against bacteria and other elements, the risk of infection is present.
 Even though doctor disinfect their equipment, foreign bodies can come from anywhere, even the air.

 A typical surgical site infection (SSI) will occur within 30 days of a procedure.
 It may be at the place where the skin was cut, somewhere around it or deep in the tissue or organs.
 Symptoms of infection include redness, tenderness, warmth, discharge (pus), fever and a failure for the surgical wound to heal.